 Chances are, your content strategy won’t knock it out of the park on your first try.
 To improve upon your efforts, take the time to analyze what works and what doesn’t.
 Then, fine-tune your plan to scale success.

 4. Create a business page for your personal brand:

 If you’re worried about using your personal profile for business, create a business profile for yourself.
 This strategy will allow you to maintain the separation between your personal and professional personas and mitigates the risk of appearing unprofessional.

 Business pages provide users with access to Facebook analytics, which offers a great deal of valuable information regarding not only your performance but also your audience.
 This information can help improve nearly every aspect of your social selling strategy and can ensure the efficiency and efficacy of your efforts.

 When creating your page, be sure you give your audience an authentic indication of who you are; be sure to include a thorough introduction, your mission is, who you work for, and how you can be of service.
 Most importantly include your contact information in a way that’s easily accessible to all visitors.

 Be sure to follow along with any branding best practices and content guidelines that your organization has in place.

 The bottom line

 To put it simply, Facebook isn’t going anywhere; instead of ignoring its presence, leverage it to your advantage.
-With the right strategy in place, Facebook could prove to be a vital component of your B2B sales stack.
+With the right strategy in place, Facebook could prove to be a vital component of your B2B social selling process.